JustTemmie/steam-presence/README.md

 if you want to display a custom status alongside the game, you can use the `CUSTOM_STATUS_STATE` section.

 set enabled to true and fill in the status you want to display.

+# Custom Icon
+this is a small icon that appears in the bottom right, enable it or disable it.

+set an URL to the image you want to use, and a text that will appear when hovering over the icon.
 # Python
 python3.8 or higher is required.